 Are limited in scope to technical PV research efforts that involve NREL's PV expertise

-Allow travel and temporary housing support for a graduate student to work alongside NREL PV researchers during the project.
+Allow travel and temporary housing support for a graduate student or postdoc to work alongside NREL PV researchers during the project.

 The primary goal of these NPOs is to strengthen the U.S. PV community by leveraging NREL PV expertise to collaboratively advance the scientific understanding of PV technologies.
 A defining aspect of these NPO partnerships is the requirement that the partnering entity work together with the NREL researchers to generate an impactful scientific publication of interest to the PV community at-large.

 Increase PV cell and module efficiency, reduce costs, and/or improve reliability